 Azure Container Service infrastructure and optimizations

-The Azure Container Service is built with DC/OS as one of the critical orchestration options and the DC/OS implementation is optimized for easy creation and usage on Microsoft Azure and on-premise, eventually with Azure Stack, and is one of the best ways to get started with DC/OS, Mesos, and a distributed cluster that can be used and managed like one large system whether in your datacenter or in Azure.
+The Azure Container Service is built with DC/OS as one of the critical orchestration options.
+The DC/OS implementation is optimized for easy creation and usage on Microsoft Azure and on-premise, eventually with Azure Stack.
+It is one of the best ways to get started with DC/OS, Mesos, and a distributed cluster that can be managed like one large system, whether in your datacenter or in Azure.

 The Azure Container Service implementation brings several more benefits to you:

-- Pretty much the easiest way to get started with DC/OS.
-Click a few buttons, provide a few parameters and you are ready to deploy your apps.
+- It is the easiest way to get started with DC/OS.
+You only need to click a few buttons and provide a few parameters, then you are ready to deploy your apps.
 If you have an Azure account, try it.

-- DC/OS deployments are vetted and optimize specifically for Azure: all VMs, storage, networks, load balancers, and so on are created and configured for a highly available DC/OS cluster: it just “happens”.
+- DC/OS deployments are vetted and optimize specifically for Azure: all VMs, storage, networks, load balancers, and so on are created and configured for a highly available DC/OS cluster.

-- Potential to increase integration with Azure services if you decide it would benefit your deployments as the system moves forward.
+- You have the ability to increase integration with Azure services if you decide it would benefit your deployments as the system moves forward.

-- Complete support: Brings Microsoft support to the infrastructure to complement Mesosphere’s support of DC/OS.
+- ACS brings Microsoft support to the infrastructure to complement Mesosphere’s support of DC/OS.

 The default ACS architecture looks like this: